-FUEL/WATER SEPARATOR
+FUEL FILTER/WATER SEPARATOR

 Diesel fuel often contains small quantities of water which can damage the engine if not filtered out.
-The fuel/water separator traps this water and prevents it from reaching the engine.
-The harmful water deposits must be drained from the separator canister during normal periodic service and maintenance to keep the fuel filtration system working effectively.
+The fuel filter traps this water and prevents it from reaching the engine.
+The harmful water deposits must be drained from the separator chamber during normal periodic service and maintenance to keep the fuel filtration system working effectively.